 Low Vision Aids

 Unfortunately, the vast majority of cases of wet macular degeneration and virtually all cases of dry macular degeneration are not treatable.
-In these cases, low vision aids may help make it easier to live with the decreased vision of macular degeneration.
+In these cases, low vision aids may help make it easier to live with the decreased vision.
 Low vision aids range from hand-held magnifying glasses to sophisticated systems that use video cameras to enlarge a printed page.
 Lifestyle aids such as large print books, tape-recorded books or magazines, large print playing cards, talking clocks and scales and many other devices are available.

 LUCENTIS and Macugen are new treatments for the wet form of age-related macular degeneration.
 These injections block abnormal blood vessel growth and leakage.

-Some cases of wet macular degeneration can be treated with photodynamic therapy or PDT.
+Some cases of wet degeneration can be treated with photodynamic therapy or PDT.
 In those cases where PDT is appropriate, slowing of the loss of vision and sometimes, even improvement in vision are possible.